A “Four Point Inspection” focuses only on four main areas of interest in a home:

 Newer homes are assumed (by the insurance companies) to not have these problems as frequently as older homes.

-You can also purchase a 4 point inspection by itself.
+We can also. do the Citizens 4 point inspection by itself.